 Business partnerships and our “Skin in the Game”

-As employee you enjoy a short convexity trade.
+As employee you enjoy a short convexity payoff.
 That is you exchange time for your skill with a secure income that has a small probability of a large impact event (losing your job).
 In some sense you hide risk inside the workings of an institution that needs you.
 While there is nothing wrong with that, it was simply not a fit for us, our personality and our circumstances.

 Instead what we wanted was skin in the game, participation in risk, pain on the downside and gain on the upside.

 The contrast was more apparent in private banking.
 How can you ask a client to take risk if you take none?
-This is true for any advisor, service provider or out-sourcer.
+This is true for any advisor, service provider or other.
 The question is simple, ‘what will you lose if I lose’?

 Our partnership was quickly formed around these ideas as they grew through the years.
 It is the web of thoughts that you cultivate slowly as you interact with similar minds that share your truth.